The-Life/AdViewSDK_Android-3.4.1/README.md

 ```

-**8.3 Custom countdown notification style on the top of opening screen**
+**8.3 Custom notification on top of opening screen with countdown options**
 #Action needed

 ```